 We've all heard that breakfast is the most important meal of the day.
-And yes, it IS important.
+And yes, it IS important, especially for kids.
 When I was working as an outpatient diet, it was more common for my clients to skip breakfast than to eat it.
 When I would ask why they didn't eat breakfast, lack of time was a very common response.
-And it's definitely a valid point.
-Mornings are often rushed, and it's unlikely we're going to skip any of our other morning routine steps before heading to work (shower? getting dressed? brushing teeth?
-I don't think so) when we're running out of time.
-This is where smoothies can come into play.

-Wait, what the heck is kefir?
-It's a fermented milk product that originated in Eastern Europe.
-The easiest way to describe it is as being like drinkable yogurt.
 Just like yogurt, it's low in lactose and high in probiotics (those good bacteria that can help your digestive tract among other things).
 However, it is made in a slightly different way than yogurt, so it may be slightly carbonated and a teeny tiny bit alcoholic (it uses yeast to be fermented, just like beer).

-Once you have gathered all your ingredients, all you do is toss them in a blender and blend until smooth.
+Once you have gathered all your ingredients, all you have to do is toss them into a blender and blend until smooth.
 You can also do it with an immersion blender, which is what I use, if you're just making a single serving.
 Just make sure that you don't put the cocoa at the bottom, or it will get stuck there and won't blend.
-Once it's all blended up, you just taste the chocolate and cherries.
-You won't even notice the kale.
-I promise.

 If you know you're going to be short on time in the morning, you could pre-measure your ingredients and keep them in the fridge.
 Just take the cherries out of the freezer in the morning and blend it all up.
 Then pour it into a to-go up and sip all the way to work.

-I call this particular smoothie heart healthy because of all the nutrients it has - antioxidants from the cherries and cocoa, omega 3 fats from the flaxseed, calcium from the kefir (or milk) and yogurt and fiber from the cherries, kale and flaxseed.
+I call this particular smoothie heart healthy because of all the nutrients it has - antioxidants from the cherries and cocoa, omega 3 fats from the flaxseed, calcium from the kefir (or milk) and yogurt, and fiber from the cherries, kale, and flaxseed.
 All of these things can have benefits on cholesterol and/or blood pressure, thus can be termed heart healthy.

 Chocolate Cherry Smoothie